 In his letter to the Philippians the apostle Paul wrote, ‘I have learned in whatever state I am, to be content in it… I have learned the secret’(Philippians 4:11-12).
-Here he mentions that same secret and its root in godliness.
-This is a misunderstood concept we’d do well to grasp, like the proverbial ‘“pearl of great price”’(Matthew 13:46), rather than chasing after real pearls etc. – in this passage ‘money’(1 Timothy 6:10), or any equivalent ‘chasing after wind’(Ecclesiastes 2:11).
-The secret to contentment in this world and to a fulfilling role within it, is godliness.
+Here he mentions that same secret, and its connection to godliness.
+This is a misunderstood concept we’d do well to grasp, like the proverbial ‘“pearl of great price”’(Matthew 13:46), rather than chasing after real pearls etc. – in this passage ‘money’(1 Timothy 6:10), or any equivalent ‘chasing after wind’(Ecclesiastes 2:11) a.k.a. worldliness.
+The secret to contentment in this world and to a fulfilling role within it is godliness.

 This focus on God and our eternal home has a profound effect on our sense of identity, security and purpose – sure of ourselves in God.
-It’s this that leads to a deep contentment independent of worldly circumstance, and a healthy disinterest in worldly riches or other eternally fruitless pursuits.
+It’s this that leads to a deep contentment independent from worldly circumstance, with a healthy disinterest in worldliness and its eternally fruitless pursuits.
 It’s what Paul was taking about a few verses later when he encouraged Timothy instead to, ‘Lay hold of the eternal life to which you were called’(1 Timothy 6:12).
 Being in fellowship with God, on a mission from God, doing everything under His loving gracious eye, by His direction, and ultimately for Him, liberates us from the need for mere worldly goals, comforts or approval.
 It’s what was going on when Paul said elsewhere that he wasn’t bothered by worldly hardships, rather all that mattered to him was to ‘“finish my race with joy, and the ministry which I received from the Lord”’(Acts 20:24), and even approval or disapproval from any church he considered a ‘very small thing’(1 Corinthians 4:3).
-God knows and understands the mission He has given us.
+God knows and understands the mission He’s given us.
 We’re to rest secure, serving that agenda – dependant on His grace!

-So true deep satisfaction, fulfilment and contentment comes from having our spiritual channels wide open to our eternal source, with an eye to the wonder of our eternal destiny and home, enjoying the refreshing flow of God’s truth, grace and love into and through us, and out to a needy world.
+So true deep satisfaction, fulfilment and contentment comes from having our spiritual channels wide open to our heavenly supply, with an eye to the wonder of our eternal destiny and home, enjoying the refreshing flow of God’s truth, grace and love into and through us, and out to a needy world.

 Please feel free to share this via social media etc.